Calming your Pet when Flying

 Southwest Airlines.
 Southwest Airlines flying with pet policy allows your pet to travel in cabin with you.
 But unfortunately, pets are not allowed in international flights.
 Your pet also must be completely inside the pet carrier and be able to stand up and move around the carrier with ease for the entire duration of the flight.

-However, Southwest Airlines does not accept pets (cats or dogs) traveling without a Customer and will only accept carry pets; pets are not permitted as checked baggage.
+However, Southwest Airlines does not accept pets (cats or dogs) traveling without a Customer and will only accept carry-on pets; pets are not permitted as checked baggage.
+Southwest also places a limit on the number of pets allowed on each flight, generally six unless there are special circumstances.

 American Airlines.
 American Airlines flying with pet policy allows pets to travel in-cabin or as cargo but doesn't accept in cabin pets on flights to/from Hawaii, Bolivia, Chile, Uruguay, Argentina, Venezuela, or on transatlantic flights.
 They also require carriers that are constructed of wood, metal, or plastic; and they must be leak-and-escape-proof.
 Carriers should also be made of padded nylon and have ventilation on two or more sides.